 The allied forces gradually gained the upper hand, winning significant victories in North Africa and Italy.
 German losses in the Soviet Union, combined with the support of the Americans, meant that the Allies were eventually strong enough to attack Hitler’s forces in Western Europe.
 On 6 June 1944, allied forces landed in Normandy (this event is often referred to as ‘D-Day’).
 Following victory on the beaches of Normandy, the allied forces pressed on through France and eventually into Germany.
 The Allies comprehensively defeated Germany in May 1945.

 The war against Japan ended in August 1945 when the United States dropped its newly developed atom bombs on the Japanese cities of Hiroshima and Nagasaki.
-Scientists led by Ernest Rutherford, working at Manchester and then Cambridge University, were the first to ‘split the atom’ and took part in the Manhattan Project in the United States, which developed the atomic bomb.
+Scientists led by New-Zealand-born Ernest Rutherford, working at Manchester and then Cambridge University, were the first to ‘split the atom’.
+Some British scientists went on to take part in the Manhattan Project in the United States, which developed the atomic bomb.
 The war was finally over.

 Alexander Fleming (1881-1955)